SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 [`file()`]: https://developer.apple.com/documentation/swift/file()
 [`line()`]: https://developer.apple.com/documentation/swift/line()

+You use macro expressions to call freestanding macros.
+To call an attached macro,
+use the custom attribute syntax described in <doc:Attributes>.
+Both freestanding and attached macros are expanded as follows:

+1. Swift parses the source code and performs type checking, to produce an abstract syntax tree (AST).

+2. The macro implementation receives AST nodes as its input and performs the transformations needed by that macro.

+3. The transformed AST nodes that the macro implementation produced are added to the original AST.

+The expansion of each macro is independent and self contained.
+However, as a performance optimization,
+Swift might start an external process that implements the macro and reuse the same process to expand multiple macros.
+When you implement a macro,
+that code must not depend on what macros your code previously expanded, or on any other external state like the current time.

+For nested macros and attached macros that have multiple roles, the expansion process repeats.
 Nested macro-expansion expressions are evaluated from the outside in.
 For example, in the code below
 `outerMacro(_:)` is expanded first and the unexpanded call to `innerMacro(_:)`